Outline of Gujo Hachiman

 Hachiman-cho in Gujo City, commonly called “Gujo Hachiman,” is a small but fascinating area in Gifu Prefecture in the Chubu Region of Japan.
 It is a castle town, with Gujo Hachiman Castle sitting at the top of a hill as its symbol.
 And at the foot of the hill stands a statue of Yamanouchi Kazutoyo and his wise and devoted wife Chiyo.
 They are famous historical characters whom we can often see in samurai dramas on TV.
 According to recent studies, there is a reason to believe Chiyo was a daughter of the first lord of Gujo Hachiman Castle.

 If you asked people to name sightseeing spots in Gifu, the first place that comes to people’s minds would be either Takayama or Shirakawa-go Village.
-Well, there is no denying that both Takayama and Shirakawa-go are well-known sightseeing spots of Japan, but it’s sad to see that other interesting places in Gifu, such as Gujo Hachiman, tend to take a backseat, hidden under the shadow of these two worldly-famous places.
+Well, there is no denying that both Takayama and Shirakawa-go are well-known sightseeing spots of Japan, but it’s too bad that other interesting places in Gifu, such as Gujo Hachiman, tend to take a backseat, hidden under the shadow of these two worldly-famous places.

 Gujo Hachiman Town has developed, over time, as a transportation hub connecting the surrounding towns and villages.
 With a lot of mountains, this area doesn’t have much flat land suitable for agriculture.
 Instead, commerce and wood-working have prospered here.